 Medicines for an illness causing breathlessness

-Medicines that help to reduce the feeling of breathlessness
+Medicines that help reduce the feeling of breathlessness

 Breathlessness diary and action plan

-Keeping a diary of the times when you feel breathless can be helpful.
-It can help you plan activities for times when you have more energy and make the most of the energy that you have.
+It can be helpful to keep a diary of when you feel breathless.
+This can help you see if it’s worse at certain times, or after particular activities.
+And it can help you plan activities for when you have more energy, and make the most of the energy that you have.

 Professionals who can support you

 If you need help to manage your breathlessness, there are lots of professionals who can support you.
-Your GP, hospital team or local hospice will be able to refer you to other professionals.
+Your GP, hospital team or local hospice can refer you to other professionals.

 Breathlessness towards the end of life

 Breathlessness can affect people at any stage of their illness.
-Sometimes someone's breathlessness can get worse as their illness progresses and they near the end of their life.
+Sometimes, breathlessness can get worse as someone’s illness progresses and they near the end of their life.

-People can still use the techniques that have helped them before, such as controlled breathing and using a fan, if it's comfortable for them.
-Sometimes the breathlessness may improve for a while as someone's less able to do activities and has to rest more.
+People can still use the techniques they’ve found helpful, such as controlled breathing and using a fan, if it’s comfortable.

 Supporting someone with breathlessness